ARM-software/lisa/README.md

 This script will produce, for each run of the experiments, a set of plots saved as PNG images into the output folder of the experiment.

+# Contributions / Pull Requests

+All contributions are Apache 2.0.
+Only submit contributions where you have authored all of the code.
+If you do this on work time make sure your employer is cool with this.